code4lib/code-of-conduct/code_of_conduct.md

 * **Code4lib IRC volunteers:** `@helpers` in #code4lib, or
 `/msg zoia helpers #code4lib`

+## Community Norms

+A Code of Conduct is intended to protect community members from harm in community spaces and outlines unacceptable behavior.
+See guidelines for positive engagement in the Code4Lib [community norms](norms.md).

 We expect participants to follow these rules at all conference venues, conference-related social events, community gatherings, and online communication channels.